LukeShortCloud/rootpages/markdown/openstack.md

         * Append the QoS driver with the modular layer 2 plugin provider.
 Alternatively to OpenVSwitch, LinuxBridge and SR-IOV are also supported for quality of service.
 * /etc/neutron/plugins/ml2/ml2_conf.ini
     * [agent] extensions = qos
-        * Lastly, append the QoS extension to the moduler layer 2 configuration.
+        * Lastly, append the QoS extension to the modular layer 2 configuration.

 [1]